 The 6 Tsubo House, located in the bustling district of Yotsuya in Shinjuku, Tokyo, is an exceptional dwelling that showcases how creative design can make even the smallest living spaces feel comfortable and spacious.
-Designed by Arte-1 Architects, the narrow three-story house, measuring just 56 square meters, was built for the client, a young family of four who desired a small yet open house with a connection to the outdoors.
+Designed by Arte-1 Architects, the narrow three-story house, measuring just 56sqm/603sqft, was built for the client, a young family of four who desired a small yet open house with a connection to the outdoors.

 To maximize the limited space, Arte-1 staggered the rooms on the upper levels, allowing a 5m high ceiling in the living area and extra storage space in the stairway and beneath the kitchen.
-The designer avoided partitioning spaces by creating separation through the use of color and materials, giving each area a unique ambiance.
+The designer avoided partitioning spaces by creating separation through the use of colour and materials, giving each area a unique ambience.
 The house features an atrium that extends up to the third floor, creating a café-like space that includes the living and dining rooms.
 This is accessed via a staircase.

 The kitchen is elevated to separate it from the living room, and professional-grade appliances, including a powerful oven by Viking, a gas cooktop, and a commercial range hood, were installed to cater to the client’s love for cooking.
-The stainless steel finishing makes for easy cleaning, and the space below the kitchen provides additional storage.
+The stainless steel finish makes for easy cleaning, and the space below the kitchen provides additional storage.

 The staircase continues to a rooftop balcony, which boasts ample space for relaxing and entertaining, with wall panels that can be removed to create a bench seat or table.